Trial highlights shadowy past of Spain's conservative party - WTMJ

 Luis Bárcenas, the party’s long-time treasurer, is currently serving a 29-year prison term for that case.
 On Monday, together with four other defendants, he takes the stand again in the new trial.

+The former accountant faces up to five more years behind bars if judges this time establish that the renovation of the party’s central office was partially paid for from the slush fund that Bárcenas controlled and whether the party evaded taxes on the illegal donations that private companies and individuals made, some in return for public contracts.

-The former accountant has admitted to the crimes and threatened to reveal more details that could be damaging for former Popular Party members.
+Bárcenas has admitted to the crimes and threatened to reveal more details that could be damaging for former party members because he claims that they failed to deliver on a promise to spare his wife from prison in exchange for the former treasurer’s silence.
+His wife, Rosalía Iglesias, is serving a 13-year prison term for tax evasion and other crimes.

+In a confession sent to anti-corruption prosecutors in January and seen by The Associated Press, Bárcenas claims that bribes from the illegal funding scheme went all the way up the party’s leadership, that Rajoy was aware and that the former party leader decided to ignore it.

+Rajoy, who since leaving politics returned to his previous civil servant job as a propriety registrar, has not publicly responded to the latest allegations.
+But he and his party predecessor, former Prime Minister José María Aznar, are key witnesses who will be called to testify in the coming weeks.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.